pompeybug/content/articles/2024-03-elm-grove/index.md

 building is complete.

 ## Step 2: Respond to PCC
-The deadline for responses is no later than 10th April 2024.
+The deadline for responses is **no later than 10th April 2024**.
 Responses should be emailed to [TROteam@portsmouthcc.gov.uk](mailto:TROteam@portsmouthcc.gov.uk?subject=Elm%20Grove%20TRO&cc=info@pompeybug.org.uk) and clearly state whether you support the proposed scheme.